-It’s been a few months since I was diagnosed with postpartum anxiety, and I feel much better than I did before.
+It’s been a few months since I was diagnosed with postpartum anxiety.
+I feel much better than I did before.
 After a short adjustment period, the anti-anxiety meds have been working, and I can feel when I need to pull back and do more for myself before things get out of hand.

 I don’t know for sure where this anxiety stems from or why I have it.
 I know that it’s important to take care of myself so that I can take care of my baby.
 The first step was talking to my doctor and getting diagnosed.
 Now I need to keep asking for help, finding the time to do what I need to do to ease the anxiety, and showing myself grace.